Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Introduction

-In this work, we propose an alternative approach to realize HTSC in La$_3$Ni$_2$O$_7$ at AP.
-We focus on the thin film of this material.
-The La$_3$Ni$_2$O$_7$ film has been synthesized, in which the resonant soft x-ray experiment has revealed spin density wave (SDW)~\cite{gupta2024anisotropic}.
-Here we consider the thinnest limit, i.e. a single bilayer film of La$_3$Ni$_2$O$_7$.
-The single bilayer film can be grown by using such approaches as the molecular beam epitaxy, the chemical vapor deposition or the pulsed laser deposition.
+In this work, we propose an alternative approach to realize HTSC with $T_c$ above the boiling point of liquid nitrogen in the ultrathin film of La$_3$Ni$_2$O$_7$ at AP.
+Here we consider the thinnest limit, i.e. a single bilayer film of La$_3$Ni$_2$O$_7$, and realize the goal by introducing charge transfer with a perpendicular electric field, which let the electrons flow from the high-energy layer to the low-energy layer, similar to the mechanism for the spontaneous charge transfer in oxide heterostructures \cite{PhysRevB.95.205131,PhysRevLett.123.117201,PhysRevB.98.155103,PhysRevB.108.054441,mondal2023modulation,doi:10.1021/acs.nanolett.4c02087}.
+The external electric field based approach avoids introducing disorder as in chemical doping~\cite{jiang2021electronic} or exhibiting orbital selectivity based on symmetry~\cite{sohn2024observation}, demonstrating exceptional performance in the field of twisted multilayer graphene materials~\cite{cao2020tunable,zhang2024observation,zhou2025gate}.
 We can impose a perpendicular electric field, say pointing upward, in this single bilayer, so that electrons from the top layer will flow to the bottom layer.
-As the $3d_{z^2}$ orbitals in the bottom layer is already half-filled and thus cannot accommodate more electrons due to the strong Hubbard repulsion, the electrons which flow to the bottom layer have to fill the $3d_{x^2-y^2}$ orbitals.
-Such enhancement of the filling fraction of the bottom-layer $3d_{x^2-y^2}$ orbitals will first suppress the interlayer s-wave SC due to mismatch of the electron numbers between the two layers, and then promptly lead to the intralayer d-wave HTSC in the bottom layer.
-To test this idea, we have performed combined simplified single-orbital study and comprehensive two-orbital one, with both studies consistently verify that an voltage of around $0.1\sim 0.2$ volt between the two layers is enough to induce d-wave HTSC in the bottom layer.
-Interestingly, the d-wave SC carried by the $3d_{x^2-y^2}$ electrons in the bottom layer coexists with the interlayer s-wave pseudo-gap carried by the $3d_{z^2}$ electrons.
-Our proposal potentially provides a viable approach to realize HTSC in the single bilayer film of La$_3$Ni$_2$O$_7$.
+These electrons will fill the $3d_{x^2-y^2}$ orbitals in the bottom layer as the nearly half-filled $3d_{z^2}$ orbitals there cannot accommodate more electrons.
+The enhancement of the bottom-layer $3d_{x^2-y^2}$ electron number will first suppress the interlayer $s$-wave SC due to mismatch of the electron numbers between the two layers, similar with the case in which an imposed Zeeman field acting on the spin leads to mismatch of the electron numbers between the two spin species and thus suppresses singlet pairing, and then promptly lead to the intra-bottom-layer $d$-wave SC with strongly enhanced $T_c$.
+To test this idea, we have performed a combined simplified single orbital study and a comprehensive two orbital study, which consistently yield that a voltage of experimentally achievable levels (around $0.1\sim 0.2$ volt predicted by the mean-field calculations) between the two layers is enough to induce $d$-wave SC with $T_c$ above the boiling point of liquid nitrogen in the bottom layer.
+Intriguingly, the $d$-wave SC carried by the bottom layer $3d_{x^2-y^2}$ electrons coexists with the interlayer $s$-wave pseudo gap carried by the $3d_{z^2}$ electrons in the mixing ratio of $1:\mathrm{i}$, breaking time-reversal symmetry.
+Our proposal potentially provides a viable approach to realize HTSC with $T_c$ above the boiling point of liquid nitrogen in the single bilayer film of La$_3$Ni$_2$O$_7$.